-Note: this post is written for ALL creative writers dedicated to self-improvement, even if not an enrolled student.
+Note: this post is written for ALL creative writers dedicated to self-improvement!

-It’s taken hard work and an education on different methods, tips and tricks to get there.
+It’s taken hard work and an education on different methods to get there.
 So this is my tried and tested advice for becoming a better creative writing student, with or without the cap and gown.

 Find a course

-Developing craft takes time and it’s much more efficient to work through it habitually and logically.
-Not only will you experience quicker ‘results’; it’s beneficial to learn the history and theory behind the craft in order to put things in context.
+Developing craft takes time and it’s more efficient to work through it habitually and logically.
+Not only will you experience quicker ‘results,’ it’s beneficial to learn the history and theory behind the craft in order to put things in context.

-Sure, you may never decide to use an omniscient narrator; but understanding what this is along with other technical aspects will make all the difference.
-More than anything it will allow you to confidently take your own direction.
+Sure, you may never decide to use an omniscient narrator, but understanding what this is along with other technical aspects will make all the difference.
+More than anything it’ll allow you to confidently take your own direction.

 Live and Breathe Your Art

 I’ve long been fascinated with the life of the Japanese geisha, as you could probably tell from my kimono-heavy Youtube suggestions.

 A gruelling daily routine both physically and emotionally, a geisha really ‘lives’ her art with every breath.
 It doesn’t even stop when she goes to bed for the night, or walks in the street in plain clothes.
 It’s hard and it’s everyday (OK, totally stole that from Buffy the Vampire Slayer, but you know what I mean).

 Although I’m not suggesting that we should go to such extremes, there’s still something admirable about dedicating your very being to an artistic discipline.
 A course, as I mentioned in the previous point, gives you structure and the tools to take your writing out into your everyday.